 BONUS TAKEAWAY - Prioritise NRR: Net Revenue Retention has become the SaaS benchmark to have in your locker.

 How your payments infrastructure enables SaaS benchmarking

 A SaaS business is about much more than simply having a great product.
 CRM, subscription management, customer communication and payment management can be just as important drivers of growth.
 Consequently, these areas must also be considered when deciding which benchmarks to judge your business by.

-A unified revenue delivery platform addresses most of these issues.
-Revenue and user data is collected in the place it ‘happens’, so there’s no risk of corruption.
+A unified SaaS payments infrastructure addresses most of these issues.
+Revenue and user data are collected in the place it ‘happens’, so there’s no risk of corruption.
 And these individual records can be automatically rolled-up to perform macro-analysis of benchmarks over time, between customer demographics, and across product ranges.
-By bringing the analysis and reporting together with the operational features of a SaaS business - such as subscription management, customer communication and payment management - a unified revenue delivery platform breaks the gap between benchmarks, and the activities they are measuring.
+By bringing the analysis and reporting together with the operational features of a SaaS business - such as subscription management, customer communication, and payment management - your payment infrastructure can overcome the gap between benchmarks, and the activities they are measuring.